shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 	This example runs eight images through the Python API in batch or streaming mode.

-	The `tsc.sh` example calls the API, and takes the following parameters: batch_classify.py
+	The `lab_part1.sh` example calls the API, and takes the following parameters: batch_classify.py
 	- `--xclbin` 		- Defines which FPGA binary to use.
 By Default, leave set to the binary in the example
 	- `--xlnxcfg` 	- FPGA config file